Katoomba

 What is the weighted average housing cost based on tenure mix in the suburb of Katoomba?

-Factoring in the ownership distribution, the weighted average monthly housing cost is approximately $990.
+Given the tenure profile of the area, the weighted average monthly housing cost is approximately $990.
 This accounts for outright owners paying no housing costs, mortgage holders paying $1,600/month, and renters paying $1,516/month.

 How affordable is housing in the suburb of Katoomba relative to local incomes?